formly-js/angular-formly-templates-bootstrap/README.md

 ---
 ##### addonLeft (object)
 >`addonLeft` is used to add an add-on on the left of a field.
-The object accepts two properties: `text` that sets a simple text and `class` that sets classes to the add-on.
+The object accepts three properties: `text` that sets a simple text, `onClick` will add a `cursor:pointer` and an ng-click to the addon (invoked with the options and scope), and `class` that sets classes to the add-on.

 ###### Default
 >`undefined`

 ---
 ##### addonRight (object)
 >`addonRight` is used to add an add-on on the right of a field.
-The object accepts two properties: `text` that sets a simple text and `class` that sets classes to the add-on.
+The object accepts three properties: `text` that sets a simple text, `onClick` will add a `cursor:pointer` and an ng-click to the addon (invoked with the options and scope), and `class` that sets classes to the add-on.

 ###### Default
 >`undefined`